What proof of income do I need to get a mortgage?

 - An employer’s reference

-Non-sterling earnings do present some concerns for mortgage lenders, because the value of your monthly transfers back to the UK is dependent upon exchange rate fluctuations beyond your control.
+But non-sterling earnings do present some concerns for mortgage lenders because the value of your monthly transfers back to the UK is dependent upon exchange rate fluctuations beyond your control.

 - A spot currency exchange rate at the time of application